-.. and only the residues starting at <start residue> and ending at <end residue> of chain <chain ID> will be fitted.
+.. and only the residues starting at <start residue> and ending at <end residue> of chain <chain ID> will feel fitting forces.

-Your density map must be in XPLOR, OpenDX or Situs format.
+Your density map must be in MRC, XPLOR, OpenDX or Situs format.
 To specify the location of the density map, file, use: